itu-itis23-kan22/InstaCapture/README.md

 ### Downloading Stories
 1. Run the application: `python instastalk.py`
-2. Select option 1 to download stories
-3. Enter the username whose stories you want to download
+2. Enter the username whose stories you want to download
-4. The stories will be saved in the `instagram_content/stories/` directory
+3. The stories will be saved in the `instagram_content/stories/` directory

 ### Downloading Posts
 1. Run the application: `python instastalk.py`